Quadratic Equation Solver

 The solution(s) to a quadratic equation can be calculated using the Quadratic Formula:

-The "±" means you need to do a plus AND a minus, and therefore there are normally TWO solutions !
+The "±" means you need to do a plus AND a minus, so there are normally TWO solutions !